 The Hatsuichi Matsuri is a lively festival that has been held every January since the 1600s.
-People come to give thanks for past triumphs and wish for good luck in the new year using a paper-mâché doll known as a daruma, which represents Buddha.
+People come to give thanks for past triumphs and wish for good luck in the new year using a paper-mâché doll known as a daruma, modeled after Bodhidharma, the founder of Zen Buddhism.
 They place their old daruma on a bonfire and buy a new one for the coming year.

 How to Get There